mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 ### 6.3 Surrogate Models

 Surrogate models are linear or highly interpretable models which are built to simulate models with low interpretability.
-Then, if they are close enough, we interprest the surrogate models.
+Then, if they are close enough, we interpret the surrogate models.

 Two types of surrogate models are possible:

 - Global: a new linear/tree model is built with the entire dataset and the predictions of the black box model.
-- Local: one/few instance/s or row/s of the dataset is/are taken (a row we'd like to analyze); then, it is slightly altered sampling from the distributions of the features, so we obtaina new dataset.
+- Local: one/few instance/s or row/s of the dataset is/are taken (a row we'd like to analyze); then, it is slightly altered sampling from the distributions of the features, so we obtain a new dataset.
 Then, we train a model with the new dataset.

 **Global surrogate models** are straightforward to build and help explain how the model works.
 We basically take `X_train` and `y_pred_1 = model_1(X_train)` and build a new linear/tree model, which yields `y_pred_2 = model_2(X_train)`.
 Then, the difference `y_pred_1 - y_pred_2` is evaluated with an appropriate metric: MSE, cross-entropy loss, etc. If the difference is small, the surrogate model is assumed to be good enough to interpret what's going on in the black box.